dna.reinyday.com - The WANDERER Surname Project

 This book includes four separate Wanderer lineages in Germany, which we hope to establish with genealogical DNA testing.

 The Four Wanderer Lines.
 The four principal Wanderer lines identified in the book are:

 Original Books.
-I am told that 500 copies of this book were originally published, and most were given to people who aided Alwin Wanderer in his research.
+Apparently 500 copies of this book were originally published, and most were given to people who aided Alwin Wanderer in his research.
 Copies are available in various genealogical libraries, including the Sutro Library in San Francisco.
 Alwin's book is available as call number 929.273 W182w through the Family History Library system of the Mormon church.
 It is also on microfilm as film number 1320654 item 9.
 Alwin Eugene John Wanderer's book is available as a in pdf on CD-Rom at amazon.com.

 Family Crest.
 In common usage, people use the terms "family crest" and "coat of arms" interchangeably.
 "Since coats of arms were registered to individuals, not families, several family members could theoretically qualify to have their own arms design.
 To identify the different arms designs as part of the same family, they chose a crest image and all displayed the same crest." [source] "A 'coat of arms' (full achievement) generally refers to the shield, crest, helmet, mantling and supporters (if any), while the 'crest' technically only refers to the small image that lies on the helm (top of the helmet).
 A coat of arms that bears a name was originally bestowed to an individual." [source]